How to Pair a Bluetooth Device with Your Windows PC

 Next, click the Devices tab and then click the "Add" button.
 This will open the Add Bluetooth Device Wizard, and after verifying that your device is set up and ready to be found (ie. Bluetooth has been enabled on your wireless phone) it will try to find your phone.

-Select the Bluetooth device and click Next to set up a passkey, which is a number that associates your computer with a Bluetooth enabled device.
-For security reasons, most Bluetooth enabled devices (with some exceptions, such as mice) require you to use a passkey.
-Using a passkey helps ensure that your computer is connecting to the device that you intended and not someone else's device that is nearby.
+Select the Bluetooth device and click Next to set up a passkey, which is a number that associates your computer with a Bluetooth enabled device (like a cell phone or tablet).